The Perkins INfrared Exosatellite Survey (PINES) I. Survey Overview, Reduction Pipeline, and Early Results: Photometric Performance and First Results

 \subsection{Photometric Performance}

-In Figure \ref{fig:noise_performance}, we show the average standard of the \textit{J}-band light curves analyzed with \texttt{PAT} over five minute intervals ($\bar{\sigma}_{5-min}$) .
+In Figure \ref{fig:noise_performance}, we show the average standard deviation of the \textit{J}-band light curves analyzed with \texttt{PAT} over five minute intervals ($\bar{\sigma}_{5-min}$) .
 This time scale was chosen because all PINES objects are observed for at least five minutes in a single block, so the standard deviation over five-minute intervals can be evaluated for every block for every target.
-The expected noise performance from \citet{Tamburo2019} is indicated with a dashed line.
-The measured noise performance is worse than these expectations, and we attribute this mainly to poorer site seeing than was anticipated.
+The expected noise performance from \citet{Tamburo2019} is indicated with a dashed line, including contributions from photon noise, sky background, dark current, read noise, and scintillation.
+The measured noise performance is worse than these expectations, and we attribute this mainly to poorer site seeing and lower net throughput than was anticipated.
 Our simulations assumed an average seeing FWHM value of 1".5, based on an optical site survey of the PTO location \citep{Tsay1990}.
-Instead, we have measured an average seeing FWHM of $2".5^{+0".5}_{-0".7}$, necessitating larger photometric apertures which result in higher contributions from sky background.
-Additionally, we measure the net throughput in \textit{J}-band to be 7.5\%, compared to 35\% in \citet{Clemens2007}.
+Instead, we have measured an average seeing FWHM of $2".6^{+0".5}_{-0".4}$, necessitating larger photometric apertures which result in higher contributions from sky background, read noise, and dark current.
+Additionally, we measure the net throughput in \textit{J}-band to be 4.1\%, compared to 35\% in \citet{Clemens2007}.
 The discrepancy could be due to degraded optical coatings in the instrument and/or degraded detector quantum efficiency.
 We plan to address the throughput in a future instrument upgrade.
-This inflates the scatter of our light curves by a factor of $\sim\sqrt{5}$ compared to expectations.
+If our measured throughput can be increased to the value measured by \citet{Clemens2007}, we could expect an improvement in our average light curve scatter by a factor of $\sim\sqrt{35/4.1}$.
 Measured performance characteristics of the survey are given in Table \ref{tab:year1} in comparison to the expectations from \citet{Tamburo2019}.

-The solid line in Figure \ref{fig:noise_performance} shows an updated calculation of the PINES noise performance using the measured seeing, background, and throughput values given in Table \ref{tab:year1}.
+The solid line in Figure \ref{fig:noise_performance} shows an updated calculation of the PINES noise performance using the measured seeing, background, read noise, and throughput values given in Table \ref{tab:year1}.
 Additionally, the noise model incorporates a logistic function to capture the noise floor that we find for targets brighter than $m_J \approx 14$.
 On average, there are fewer suitable reference stars available in the fields of bright targets.
 This tends to increase the noise of the ALC in these cases, which in turn inflates the scatter of the light curves of our brightest targets compared to expectations.